AlignmentResearch/go_attack/configs/sabaki/README.md

 `brew install sabaki`.

 ## Bot setup
-0. First build the C++ katago executable.
+0. First build the C++ KataGo executable.
    To do this,
    you'll want to run the following commands in both the `engines/KataGo-custom/cpp`